wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 to other components in the hierarchy.
 In this section, we only cover the simplest configuration, namely, connecting the cache objects to an upper (closer to CPU) and a lower (further away from CPU) component via point-to-point link, without any packet routing.
+In this configuration, the cache object only has two ports: The high network port, or `high_network_0`, which connects to a higher level component, and `low_network_0`, which connects to a lower level component.
 More complicated topologies, such as those with an on-chip network, can be realized by connecting the cache with other components via more advanced memory link objects.

 Function `configureLinks()`